April 29, 2025

 • It's also less common in costumes.
 If you can't use green—if you have a green prop or one of your characters is a Martian, for example—use blue, which is considered second best.

 Using editing software, you then digitally remove, or key out, that color based on its chroma range—a process known as chroma keying.
 You can then drop the isolated subject onto a new background of your choice.
+The keying process works by identifying and removing all pixels within a specific color range, leaving your subject intact.

 This way, footage shot in a small studio, or a closet draped with green screen, can appear to take place in a sunlit valley or busy streetscape—and, if done correctly, can look very convincing.